JSystemsTech/DBFacade.NET-Documentation/_DataModelSections/DbResponse.md

 ---
-title: DbParmamModels
+title: DbResponse
 # Set the display order for this section
-order: 2
+order: 5
 # Specify the layout for this section
 include: nestedSections/h2.html
 ---
-This is The DbParamModels Section
+This is DbResponse Section